aoliverio/builder/extensions/index.md

 # Builder Extensions

+> In this section are published the main plugin compatible with the Builder

+## Content

+Content implements the back end of a Content Management System

+This plugin is under construction...

+## Site

+Site implements the front end of a Content Management System

-This section is under construction...
+This plugin is under construction...